bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 ### Create

-Creating file or folder is straight forward with the method ``create`` even if this needs to add several parent directories that don't yet exist.
+Creating files and folders is straight forward with the method ``create`` even if this needs to add several parent directories that don't yet exist.
 In the following example, we suppose that the current directory has absolute path ``/Users/projects``, and doesn't contain any subfolder.

 ```python
 >>> from mistool.os_use import PPath